U.S. doubles down on protecting university research from China

 The NSCAI recommendations would require more disclosure on research funding and partnerships at universities.
 It also proposes creating a database of individuals and entities to flag risks in advance.

-Gilman Louie, a Silicon Valley venture capitalist and NSCAI commissioner, said a database could help avoid unilateral bans based on affiliations and instead allow the U.S. to judge individual cases.
+Gilman Louie, a Silicon Valley venture capitalist and NSCAI commissioner, said a database could help avoid unilateral bans based on affiliations and instead allow the United States to judge individual cases.
 Louie said the commission wanted to avoid a "sledgehammer approach."

 Emily Weinstein, an analyst at Georgetown University’s Center for Security and Emerging Technology, said the challenge will be to define which Chinese entities are defense-affiliated.
 While some universities in China are clearly tied to the military, the links aren't always clear-cut.